CRClothier/My-Portfolio-Website/README.md

 ### Prerequisites

 Basic knowledge of:
--HTML & CSS
+- HTML & CSS
--Git & Github
+- Git & Github

 ### Setup

--Create a directory on your local computer.
+- Create a directory on your local computer.
--Use git init in that directory.
+- Use git init in that directory.
--Clone this repository into your folder.
+- Clone this repository into your folder.

 ### Usage